 Dear Shareholders and Stakeholders

-Now, on the backdrop of this scenario, I have the honor and pleasure to present to you the Annual Report for the year ended December 31st, 2020 along with an assessment of the business climate from the perspective of both Bangladesh and the World.
+Now, I have the honor and pleasure to present the Annual Report for the year ended on December 31, 2024.

 GLOBAL ECONOMY